tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-3.md

      ![WKND Home Page Refreshed](assets/personalization-use-case-3/activity-result.png)
    20. Open your browser console, and inspect the network tab to look for target response for the WKND Home Page Refresh A/B Test activity.
      ![Network Activity](assets/personalization-use-case-3/activity-result.png)

+## Summary

+In this chapter, a marketer was able to create an experience using Visual Experience Composer by dragging and dropping, swapping, and modifying the layout and content of a web page without changing any code to run a test.